braunm/trustOptim/README.md

 Getting the package
 ===================

-The package is available on CRAN.
+The latest release version is available on CRAN.
+You should be able to install it with a simple `install.packages("trustOptim")`.

 A development version is available at github.com/braunm/trustOptim.

 Using the package
 =================

 The `trust.optim` function calls the optimizer.

+The objective function is defined by three R functions, all of which take a numeric vector as the first argument.

+-   \[f\]: returns the objective function as a numeric scalar value
+-   \[grad\]: returns the gradient as a numeric vector
+-   \[hess\]: returns the Hessian as a \(dsCMatrix\) object (from the \(Matrix\) package).

+Starting from parameter vector \(x\), to minimize a function \[f\], call

+    opt <- trust.optim(x, f, grad, hess, method="Sparse")

 See the vignettes for examples, and the package manual for details, options, etc.